ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 ## Part 1 Goals
 1. Setup Jenkins Freestyle Job `seedJob` to use a Jenkins Shared Library stored in github to create and configure other jobs based on the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
 2. Create a simple Jenkins Shared Library repository in github.
+3. Run `seedJob` to create a Freestyle Job

 ## Prerequisites
 1. **Docker installed**